-3. Retired judge, senior judge, or senior justice not in recall status.
-The provisions of Code § 51.1-309 and of these Canons apply to all retired judges, senior judges, or senior justices.
-Such judges, however, are not required to comply with Canons 2G, 2N(4), 2P, 2U(2), and 3G.
+3. Retired judge, senior judge, or senior justice.
+The provisions of Code § 51.1-309 and of these Canons apply to retired judges who are subject to recall and to senior judges and senior justices.
+Retired judges and retired justices who are not serving as senior judges or senior justices are exempt from Canons 2G, 2N(1) and (3), 2P, 2U(2), and 3G.
+Retired judges and retired justices serving in a senior capacity are exempt from Canon 3G.
+These Canons do not apply to retired judges who are not subject to recall.